bobby-didcoding/django-tutorial/steps/module_2.md

 ]
 ```

-3) Write a view - Open django_course/core/views.py and write a view to handle the user request/response logic.
+3) Views - A view function, or view for short, is a Python function that takes a web request and returns a web response.
+This response can be the HTML contents of a web page, or a redirect, or a 404 error, or an XML document, or an image . . . or anything, really.
+Lets create our first view.
+Open django_course/core/views.py and write a view to handle the user request/response logic.
+Use the following snippet.
+>Note: We will be using one of Django's built in views called 'TemplateView'.
 ```
 from django.views import generic